-Level 5:Machine automatically make adjustment according to adjustment decision, machines adjust the
+Level 5:Machine automatically make adjustment According to adjustment decision, machines adjust the

-CSO parameters and let Prof. Ching-Chow Yang
+CSO parameters and let Prof. Ching-Chow Yang in the specification

 The actual situations in industry

 Most of the automation can't even be called Level 1, which requires operator to measure the production parameters and quality values.